 13 Softball Fundraiser Ideas to Take Your Program to the Next Level

+“Framing matters.
+The right messaging matters,” says New York University’s Levine Daniel, Associate Professor of Nonprofit Management.
+So when you’re fundraising it’s critical that you tell your potential donors exactly why you’re fundraising.
+There’s no shortage of reasons why.
 When it comes to your softball program it’s always one thing or another.
 New bats, tournament travel, upgrading your field, renovations, new uniforms.
 There’s always something, and budgets are always tight.
 That’s why fundraising isn’t just optional, it’s essential to maintaining a healthy program.

 There are so many softball fundraising ideas out there, it’s hard to keep up with which ones are the best performing, what is going to make the best use of your time?
 That’s why having a reliable playbook of softball fundraising ideas is essential.
-In this guide, we’ve gathered the most practical, profit‑friendly tactics, from our Teamfi fundraisers to classic bake sales and raffles, so you can choose the strategies that fit your team.

 For each softball fundraising idea, we’ve added a simple graphic to each to tell you the overall effectiveness, time involvement, and difficulty of each idea.
 These ratings are based on discussions we’ve had with softball coaches over the past two years as they tell us their fundraising stories.
 Let’s dive in and discover which softball fundraising ideas will take your program to the next level.